Henry Jarecki: Awards and honors

 In 2005, the Futures Industry Association launched a "Hall of Fame" to celebrate its fiftieth anniversary and to honor "the accomplishments and recognize the significant contributions individuals have made to the futures and options industry."
 For his contribution to the industry, Jarecki was one of the initial 55 honorees, among whom were also economist Alan Greenspan, Senator Robert Dole and U.S. futures pioneer Leo Melamed.

 On 22 May 2010, Bard College awarded Jarecki a Doctorate of Humane Letters degree, calling him, "one of the most respected voices in the US investment community today."

 In 2011, the City of Heidelberg announced that its Güteramtsstraße would be renamed Max-Jarecki-Straße in honor of Dr. Jarecki's late father.
 In 2014, Dr. Jarecki was chosen to be an Honorary Senator of the University of Heidelberg.

 In November 2016, Dr. Jarecki was awarded the Order of Merit, Officer's Cross by the president of Germany for his work to improve the city of Heidelberg, enhance U.S.-German relations, and encourage Germany to open its universities to host threatened scholars from around the world.

+Jeffrey Epstein civil allegations

+On June 3, 2024, a woman who says she was a victim of sex abuser Jeffrey Epstein filed a lawsuit against Jarecki accusing him of rape and sex trafficking, after Epstein allegedly sent her to Jarecki for psychiatric treatment in 2011.
+The same woman voluntarily dismissed her civil lawsuit in April 2025.